dart-lang/site-www/src/language/collections.md

 // constantList[1] = 1; // This line will cause an error.
 ```

-For more information about lists, refer to the
+For more information about lists, refer to the Lists section of the
 [Library tour](/guides/libraries/library-tour#lists).

 ## Sets